S.T. Kingston Onyx GY119

 History

-(In 1935 the Hull trawler LEONIDAS (162186) (H267) was lengthened by Smiths Dock Co.
+(In 1935 the Hull trawler Leonidas (162186) (H267) was lengthened by Smiths Dock Co.
 Ltd. The work involved creating an improved hull form with new bow and stern sections.
 The design was successful, not only providing increased fish room capacity, but also, as was expected, reducing coal consumption and giving a slightly higher free running speed.
 Other owners stemmed vessels at Middlesbrough for similar work to be undertaken)

 26.10.1926: The board of Kingston Steam Trawling Co Ltd decided to build four more distant water trawlers to the same design as the four built by Cook, Welton & Gemmell Ltd (SARDIUS, TOURMALINE, KINGSTON DIAMOND and KINGSTON PEARL).
-Contracts were signed with the shipyard to build the ships at a cost of £9,125 each and with C. D. Holmes & Co Ltd to make the engines and boilers at £6,300 each unit.
+Contracts were signed with the shipyard to build the ships at a cost of £9,125 each and with Charles D. Holmes & Co Ltd to make the engines and boilers at £6,300 each unit.
 Total cost £15,425 per vessel.
 The names chosen for the new vessels were KINGSTON GARNET, KINGSTON EMERALD, KINGSTON TOPAZ and KINGSTON ONYX.

 18.6.1927: Launched by Cook, Welton & Gemmell Ltd, Beverley (Yd.No.488) for Kingston Steam Trawling Co Ltd, Hull as KINGSTON ONYX.